Dorothy Emmet

 Dorothy Mary Emmet (/ˈɛmɪt/; 29 September 1904, Kensington, London – 20 September 2000, Cambridge) was a British philosopher and head of Manchester University's philosophy department for over twenty years.
 With Margaret Masterman and Richard Braithwaite she was a founder member of the Epiphany Philosophers.
-She was the doctoral advisor of Alasdair MacIntyre and Robert Austin Markus.
+Her graduate students at Manchester included Alasdair MacIntyre and Robert Austin Markus.
 Emmet was educated at Lady Margaret Hall, University of Oxford, where she took first-class honours in 1927.
+She was elected to the membership of Manchester Literary and Philosophical Society in 1945 while living in Northenden, Manchester.

+Throughout her twenty-year tenure of the Sir Samuel Hall chair of philosophy at Manchester she was the University's sole woman professor.
+In her time there she was at the heart of a remarkably fruitful interdisciplinary conversation with a distinguished set of social scientists and philosophers, who included Michael Polanyi, Max Gluckman, W.J.M.
+Mackenzie and Ely Devons.